-For information concerning other scholarships that are open to students of this College in common with other students of the University, consult the leaflet Scholarships and Grants-in-Aid, which may be obtained by writing to Cornell University Official Publication, Administration Building, Ithaca, N. Y.
+For information concerning other scholarships that are open to students of this College in common with other students of the University, consult the leaflet on scholarships which may be obtained by writing to Cornell University Official Publication, Administration Building, Ithaca, N. Y.